Chi254/P1_personal-loan-modeling/docs/dataset.md

 - 0: Customer does not accept the loan.
 (N)
 - 1: Client accept the loan.
 (Y)

-## 5. Questions I Need to Understand
+## 5. Initial Business Questions

-As the output is assessed by catergorical oucome (Y/N), it identified the given problem as a binary classification matter.
-Potentially relevant features include Income, Education, CCAvg, Family, Mortgage, Age, and account-related variables.
-Their relationships with loan acceptance will be explored during EDA.
+Before performing EDA, the following questions were identified:

+1. Is the target variable balanced between customers who accepted and did not accept the personal loan?

+3. Which customer characteristics may be associated with loan acceptance?

+4. Is annual income associated with personal loan acceptance?

+5. Is credit card spending associated with personal loan acceptance?

+6. Are there differences in loan acceptance across education levels?

+7. Are there any data quality issues that need to be addressed before modeling?